Success stories: parent carers making a difference

 Lewisham Parent & Carer’s Forum.
 Reaching out to ensure all families’ voices are heard.

 The Lewisham Parent & Carer’s Forum works hard to reach out to as many different families and communities as possible to ensure their experiences are at the heart of service development.
-The forum has run a range of activities such as a pamper day, ‘warm hubs’ (where families can come along with their children and get a free warm meal), and arts and crafts.
+The forum is a charity and has run a range of activities such as a pamper day, ‘warm hubs’ (where families can come along with their children and get a free warm meal), and arts and crafts.
 All these activities help to connect with their communities and help the forum learn, in an informal way, about the experiences of a range of families with children and young people with special educational needs and disabilities.
+The video was provided free of charge by Media Trust and with funding from City Bridge Trust (CBT) who have provided four years of funding for two workers supporting families with transitions and benefits.
+Awards for All provided the funding for 6 months of winter warm hubs and the forum’s pamper days funding are provided by the DfE’s participation grant to promote engagement and participation.
 Find out more about how Lewisham Parent & Carer’s Forum reach out to their communities and watch their video.

 Read more about how the Southampton Parent Carer Forum has engaged with families and influenced for positive change.